 When one of my four preschools celebrated Cinco de Mayo, they held a parade to kick off the fiesta.
 Since all of my students were marching in the parade, of course, I joined in the fun and provided extra support as we marched 60 students around several city blocks.
 I was the caboose at the very end of the parade line as we marched two by two in the neighborhood.
 My partner, 4-year-old Janielys (the name is changed), seemed very excited to be marching with the nurse!

 I decided to reframe my focus from looking for trash and hazards to looking for flowers and beautiful colors.
 Janielys taught me that finding flowers among the trash is a much more positive way to view the world.
-We started naming the colors around us and found a rainbow of beauty on the rest of the walk.
+We started naming the colors around us and found a rainbow of beauty for the rest of the walk.
 My view of this gritty city softened along with my judgments.
 Identifying our hidden biases is not an easy or comfortable task, but as I learned, it is important and can impact our school nursing practice.
-Here is some helpful information and an interesting test to take about hidden biases: https://www.jointcommission.org/assets/1/23/Quick_Safety_Issue_23_Apr_2016.pdf
+Here is an interesting test to take about implicit biases: https://www.jointcommission.org/assets/1/23/Quick_Safety_Issue_23_Apr_2016.pdf